-While I have written before about the ‘hero’s journey’ by, for example, the works of Joseph Campbell which reveals the journey of heroes as they are expressed in a variety of the mythologies around the world, I would like to come back on the topic for today’s article.
+While I have written before about the ‘hero’s journey’ by, for example, the works of Joseph Campbell which reveals the journey of heroes and heroins as they are expressed in a variety of the mythologies around the world, I would like to come back on the topic for today’s article.
 Btw, I do think this cycle is not complete and that there are more archetypes to be experienced that are portrayed in this book.
 Cause who can claim to have the full truth?

 As a side-note, the Corona crisis serves as an excellent opportunity for a calling for ‘inner work’ now that ‘outer work’ and career steps are broken up for a while for most.
 Knowing that it hits the whole span of humanity, for some individuals and countries with weaker health and welfare systems the direct consequences besides health and well being are more extreme and are already resulting in staggering losses of jobs and occupations… More long term consequences have yet to be seen off course.